-As a cyber telemetry tool, EDR solutions collect data from endpoints as part of threat monitoring and can correlate that data from across an entire infrastructure’s, including its endpoints tools and applications.
-So EDR tools can be very powerful as threat protection and attack context technologies, and as formidable endpoint security measures.
+As a cyber telemetry tool, EDR solutions collect data from endpoints as part of threat monitoring and can correlate data from across an entire infrastructure, including its endpoint tools and applications.
+So EDR tools can be very powerful as threat protection and attack context technologies and formidable endpoint security measures.

 EDR Security: Definition, History, and Fundamental Purpose

 EDR Tools were first named in 2013 by Gartner’s Anton Chavukin, and defined specifically as endpoint protection deployed to:

 - Record and store endpoint system-level behaviors